Sam962/Alien-Onslaught/README.md

 * Left Click: Shoot at enemies and select towers from the shop.
 * Shift: Stun enemies with an EMP blast.
 * When in tower placement mode:
-  * Left Click: Place a tower at the current mouse position.
+    * Left Click: Place atower at the current mouse position.
     * Right Click: Cancel tower placement.

 # How to Play